 A Review of the Keeper Latex Menstrual Cup

-The Keeper Menstrual Cup is a bit unusual in that it’s made from latex, unlike most other menstrual cups which are made from medical grade silicone.
-The big negative with a latex menstrual cup is that some people have an allergy to latex.
+The big negative with a latex menstrual cup is that some people have an allergy to it.
 Another possibility is that they begin to develop a latex allergy after years of using the Keeper Menstrual Cup.

 Related: How Often to Replace a Menstrual Cup